 Why is SEO for lawyers so important?

-SEO can seem difficult to get your head around, especially if your law firm has never invested into this type of marketing, but it’s an essential component to a basic marketing strategy for law firms.
+SEO can seem difficult to get your head around, especially if your law firm has never invested in this type of marketing.
+However, it’s an essential component to a basic marketing strategy for law firms.

-Now that we’ve outlined the basic definition of SEO and why it’s so important for law firms and attorneys, let’s dive further into each of the factors important to SEO ranking.
+We’ve outlined the basic definition of SEO and why it’s so important for law firms and attorneys.
+Now, let’s dive further into each of the factors important to SEO ranking.

 SEO ranking factor #1: Content